jernst/rasptimer/README.md

 If you run [UBOS](http://ubos.net/), it's much simpler.

-Step 1.
+''Step 1.''
 Write UBOS to an SD Card suitable for your Raspberry Pi, as described [here](http://ubos.net/docs/users/installation.html).

-Step 2.
+''Step 2.''
 Enable the ``hl-experimental`` repository on UBOS.
 To do so, [as root](https://ubos.net/docs/users/faq.html#i-need-root), uncomment the two lines in ``/etc/pacman.d/repositories.d/hl-experimental``, and then run ``sudo ubos-admin update``.

-Step 3.
+''Step 3.''
 Run:

 ```
 > sudo ubos-admin createsite --ask